sanjanadalvi/sanjanadalvi/README.md

 -   HTML, CSS and Bootstrap4 for designing user interface

 ## Certifications
-Full Stack MERN Bootcamp
+Full Stack MERN Bootcamp from
 Learn Code Online

-Fundamentals of JavaScript
+Fundamentals of JavaScript from
 Udemy

-Bootstrap Framework Certification
+Bootstrap Framework Certification from
 Coursera

-Introduction to HTML5
+Introduction to HTML5 from
 Coursera
 ## Education